Usually, people are infected when they walk barefoot on contaminated soil.

 Strongyloidiasis occurs in warm, moist areas such as the subtropics and tropics, including rural areas of the southern United States.

 Strongyloides worms are sometimes called threadworms.

 Adult Strongyloides worms live in the small intestine.
 The females produce eggs, which hatch and release larvae.
 Most of the larvae are excreted in stool.
 After a few days in soil, larvae develop into a form that can cause infection.
 If Strongyloides larvae come in contact with a person's bare skin, they penetrate it.
-Then they travel through the bloodstream to the lungs and up the respiratory tract to the throat, are swallowed, and end up in the small intestine, where they mature into adults in about 2 weeks.
+The larvae migrate by various routes to the small intestine, where they mature into adults in about 2 weeks.

 The larvae that do not come in contact with people may develop into adult worms that can reproduce in soil for several generations before their larvae come in contact with a person.

 Some of the larvae in the small intestine can re-infect the person by either

 Penetrating the wall of the intestine and re-entering the person's bloodstream directly

 Being excreted in stool and penetrating the skin around the anus or the skin of the buttocks or thighs